USS Todd: Post-war activities, 1945–1946

 She embarked occupation troops, with their equipment, at Manila and got underway for Japan on 27 August.
 The troops disembarked at Yokohama on 2 September.
 A voyage from the Philippines to Okinawa and another from the Philippines to Japan followed.
-In October and early November, she made calls at Hong Kong and Tsingtao before proceeding to Sasebo.
+In October and early November, she made calls at Hong Kong and Qingdao before proceeding to Sasebo.
 Todd embarked elements of the 5th Marine Division and departed Japan for the United States on 7 December.

 The ship arrived at San Diego on 22 December 1945 and disembarked her passengers.
 She moved to San Pedro the next day and off-loaded ammunition.
 Todd proceeded to San Francisco on 9 January 1946 and entered the Hunters Point Naval Shipyard for voyage repairs.
 Between 15 February and 15 March, she made one last voyage to Hawaii.

 Decommissioning

 On 5 April, Todd stood out of San Francisco bound for Norfolk and inactivation.
 She arrived on 1 May and was decommissioned on 25 June 1946.
 Todd was returned to the War Shipping Administration the next day and was struck from the Navy List on 19 July 1946.